-Accounts payable and accrued liabilities were not properly reported on the district's financial statements.
+Accounts Receivables, accounts payable, and accrued liabilities were not properly reported on the district's financial statements.

-Management is responsible for insuring that all items are reported correctly on the school district's financial statements.
+Management is responsible for ensuring that all items are reported correctly on the school district's financial statements.
 Accounts payables and accruals should be reconciled and adjusted at year end to accurately reflect the proper balances.